Prompts, tests, and outputs

 - file:///root/path/to/prompt.py:PromptClass.prompt2

-Example of multiple prompt files:
+Examples of prompt files:

 Translate the following text to French: "{{name}}: {{text}}"